romelgomez/jqtree-cakephp-openshift-example/README.md

 ============================

 This git repository helps you get up and running quickly w/ a CakePHP installation on OpenShift Express.
-The backend database is MySQL and the database name is 'cake' which matches the application name 'cake'.
+The backend database is MySQL and the database name is the same as your application name (using $_ENV['OPENSHIFT_APP_NAME']).
 You can call your application by whatever name you want (the name of the database will always match the application).

 Running on OpenShift